lazloadmin/Car-Live-Tracking-System-on-a-map/README.md

+# Overview :
-this is an  GPS tracking system.
-This repository contains PHP-based back-end service.
+This is a GPS tracking system This repository contains PHP-based back-end service.
 It supports 1k03 and gt06 GPS protocols and more than 2 models of GPS tracking devices. this system  can be used with any major MYSQL database system.
 It also provides easy to use REST API.

 Other parts of GPS solution include: